 When in Maui, Hawaii, you'll want to rent a car.
 Public transportation is weak at best, and the island is too big to explore without a car.

 Taxis on Maui are available, but they can be elusive when you really need one.
 The bus system on Maui can be used during the day, but you'll be stuck where ever you are at night.
 The last stop is at 7:45 pm.
 Bus fare is $1 for a one way trip and you can get a pass for $25/month (at the time of this writing 9/2010).
 Of course hitchhiking is an option, but a bit more of a hassle.
-It's really worth getting a car, unless you don't plan on leaving your resort area.
+It's really worth getting a rental, unless you don't plan on leaving your resort area.

-Hawaii car rentals vary in price and options. you can pay from less than $150/week for a simple compact economy car, or you can spend thousands a day for an exotic luxury vehicle.
+Hawaii car rentals vary in price and options. you can pay from less than $150/week for a simple compact economy car, or you can spend thousands a day for an exotic luxury vehicle (prices from 2012).
 If you're on a budget, we recommend a fuel efficient car.
 Keep in mind that gasoline is far more expensive in Hawaii than on the mainland.
 It generally runs about 1/2 to 3/4 a dollar per gallon more than it would in California.
 Maui is a small island, but it's roads are often winding and long.